imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Additionally to this, we excluded several OPCODEs, which treatment should be polished out in Stage II (`JUMP`, `JUMPI`, `RETURNDATACOPY`).
 We also neglected the entire dimension of arguments supplied to the OPCODEs execution (e.g. `SHA3`), which have substantial impact on the computational cost.

+For Ewasm, multiple OPCODEs were excluded at first iteration.
+This includes instructions which were either 64-bit, control-flow, memory access, global variable, all requiring more laborious program generation methods.

 The source code for preliminary program generation employed can be seen **TODO reference**.

 #### Preliminary instrumentation and measurement